-BI Tools Comparison Matrix: A Holistic Collection (2023)
+BI Tools Comparison Matrix: A Holistic Collection (2025)

 Introduction

-It’s important to note that this BI tools evaluation matrix was created 02 years ago - even though Holistics team has been updating it, this BI matrix might be 100% up-to-date with the current state of mentioned BI tools.
+It’s important to note that this BI tools evaluation matrix was created 02 years ago - even though the Holistics team has been updating it, this BI matrix might be 100% up-to-date with the current state of the mentioned BI tools.

 That being said, it’s still a good starting point when there are too many BI tools on the market.